Is This Program for You?

 Are you currently employed, with an interest in moving into a supervisory position?
 Do you enjoy coaching and working with people, both individually and in teams?
-Do you possess good communication skills and enjoy problem-solving (add hyphen)?
-Supervisory Management may be a great fit for you.
+Do you possess good communication skills and enjoy problem-solving?
+Leadership Development may be a great fit for you.
 The online Leadership Development program is designed specifically to meet the industry demand for trained leaders in all types of organizations.
 The program content provides training and education for individuals presently employed in leadership positions or those aspiring to move into a leadership position.

 Career/Job Titles for someone with leadership training include supervisor, manager, production manager, human resources manager.

 - Enjoy coaching and working with people both individually and in teams